 - If you have the luxury of a slightly longer holiday, take the first day or two to relax and adjust.
 Save the big adventures for a little further in.For the first few days, stick to a healthy balance of activity and relaxation.
 Take short walks to get to know your surroundings, indulge in some local food, or spend a day sunbathing at the beach.

 Don’t forget to apply these same tips on how to avoid jet lag to your return journey.

 Wherever in the world you’re going, if you’re skipping time zones be sure to take some extra time to look after yourself and take some measures to reduce the impact of jet lag!

+For more interesting travel tips, check out our Latitude21Resorts Blog articles and posts or take a look at our vacation property rentals in Hawaii, Mexico, and the Caribbean!
 Who knows, maybe you will find out the perfect destination for your next amazing vacation!